 Our home is listed on the National Register of Historic Places as the "Mebane-Nuckolls House," with an implication that the Mebanes were here first.
 But there are several facts that contradict that notion.
-First is the description of the Mebane days in Tennessee in the document linked below, given by one who lived here at the time.
+Of course, this was originally native land.
+Then there is the description of the Mebane days in Tennessee in the document linked below, given by one who lived here at the time.
 It describes their purchase of the property and mentions their moving into a pre-existing house before proceeding with construction of a much grander place.

 Furthermore, there is the Hare-Ware cemetery in the back yard that predates the Mebane graves a short distance away.
 Descendents of Starkey S. Hare relate that his family lived on this property from the 1830s until his death in 1850.
 In support, Fayette County records document his purchase of several tracts of land as he steadily upsized his farm.
 Mr. Hare, his wife, and several family members are buried here.
 Starkey Sharp Hare was born in Hertford County, NC, in 1810.